utopia-foss/dantro/doc/philosophy.rst

 Another core concept of dantro is to make as many parameters as possible accessible via a consistent, hierarchical, dict-based interface.
 Ideally, relevant parameters can be passed through from the highest modularization level down to the lowest one.

-This approach is used throughout dantro, but is most apparent in the :py:class:`~dantro.data_mngr.DataManager`, the :py:class:`~dantro.plot_mngr.PlotManager` and the whole plotting interface.
+This approach is used throughout dantro but is most apparent in the :py:class:`~dantro.data_mngr.DataManager`, the :py:class:`~dantro.plot_mngr.PlotManager`, and the whole plotting interface.

 Default Parameters